libero/community/doc/adr/0009-container-image-tags.md

   - image gets tagged `1.2.43`,  `1.2` and `1`
   - images previously associated with major/minor tag loose this tag
   - (see example below)
+- git tags shall consists of the version preceeded by a `v`
+  e.g. `refs/tags/v1.2.43`

 Examples: